NicholasRabbit/Computer-Architecture/CSAPP/Practice Problems.md

 Why does the solution of problem 4.28 say that "we cannot yet determine whether the data memory will generate an error signal for this instruction" ?

 The reason is that in a pipelined processor the previous stage is the decode stage when the current instruction is in the fetch stage.
-It doesn't like that in a SEQ in which the next instruction is going to be executed only if the memory and write back stage are completed.
+It doesn't like that in a SEQ in which the next instruction is going to be executed only if the whole stages, including the memory and write back stage, are completed.
 Thus, it said "we cannot yet determine..."

 ```txt
 int f_stac = [